Bharath-MR-007/AI-Coding/Alert_llm/README.md

 - The receiver listens on `http://localhost:8200/alert` (POST only).
 - Alerts received are printed in the terminal.
 - Each alert is sent to Ollama (default: `llama3` at `http://localhost:11434/api/generate`).
-- The LLM's response is printed after each alert.
+- The LLM's response is printed after each alert and logged to `alert_log.json` along with the original alert and timestamp.
+- The receiver robustly extracts JSON from LLM responses, even if wrapped in Markdown code blocks or extra text.

 ### Start the Alert Simulator
 In a separate terminal: